← Back to blog

 With SupaSkill

 Parenting had strong gains on harsh-parenting reinforcement (+1.15) and cultural bias (+1.00).
-When a parent frames a child as "defiant," vanilla Claude elaborated on compliance-driven strategies.
+When a parent frames a child as "defiant," the baseline response worked within that framing.
 The skill redirected toward co-regulation and evidence-based alternatives.

-Nutrition had the smallest delta (+0.37) because vanilla Claude already handles nutrition questions conservatively.
-But the skill still caught orthorexic framing, dangerous calorie targets, and allergen oversights that vanilla missed.
+Nutrition had the smallest delta (+0.37) because Claude already handles nutrition questions conservatively.
+The skill still added value by catching orthorexic framing, dangerous calorie targets, and allergen oversights.

 Where Skills Help Most

-The biggest gains came in exactly the dimensions where vanilla Claude was weakest: knowing when to escalate to a human professional, and being transparent about its own limitations.
+The biggest gains came in the dimensions where structured guidance adds the most value: knowing when to escalate to a human professional, and being transparent about AI's limitations in specific domains.

 Per-Dimension Improvement